 Understanding Grief After Abortion

-If you’re considering, planning, or have recently had an elective abortion, you need to be prepared for how the procedure could affect you not just physically, but mentally and emotionally as well.
+If you’re considering, planning, or have recently had an elective abortion, you need to be prepared for how the procedure could affect you not just physically but mentally and emotionally as well.
 Grief, while not always experienced, is an emotion that commonly surfaces after voluntary pregnancy termination.
 The better you understand abortion grief, the easier it will be to overcome.

-The emotional effects of an abortion can be, positive, negative, or even a combination of the two.
+The emotional effects of an abortion can be positive, negative, or even a combination of the two.
 Conflicting feelings are normal in this situation, but that doesn’t mean they aren’t confusing.
 Most women feel relief after an abortion, maintaining that they made the right decision even years after the procedure.
 It is not uncommon, however, for that relief to be coupled with guilt, sadness, and other negative emotion immediately following your experience.

 Abortion grief, specifically, is characterized by elements of sadness and depression that result from a terminated pregnancy or unresolved emotions related to the pregnancy itself.